top of page

 is known as the skip and they direct the first two players as to the best shots to play.
 When it's their turn to play they may ask for assistance as to the state of play and this would be given by the second player.
 The skip usually keeps the scorecard.

-Once a player has stepped up to the mat then the other team's players should be back from the head and out of the line of sight.
+Once a player has stepped up to the mat then the opposing team's players should be back from the head and out of the line of sight.
 Sometimes you may be asked to move if you happen to be in front of a bowler's target line or if you are standing behind the jack with white shoes which make it harder to see the white jack.

 Do not be the person who steps in amongst the head after your player has bowled to weigh-up close shots and thus prevent the next team from playing when they are ready.
 You should examine the state of play when your teammate is next to play.
 Feel free to ask them to wait while you assess what advice to give, but give the other team clear access when it is their turn to play.